 If you have any doubts about the SoupMobile, please do NOT give to us.
 However let me tell you a few things that may ease your mind.
 The SoupMobile is an open book.
 We are committed to being transparent and open to you.
 One way we do this is to post every single tax return that the SoupMobile has filed since 2003 on our SoupMobile website.
 You can see all of these documents on our Financials page.
 And let me tell you that the IRS asks for a lot of information on those tax returns.
 At the click of a button you can look at our innermost finances by reviewing those tax returns.
 We have nothing to hide!

-Why did The SoupMan - David Timothy, the founder of SoupMobile - devote his life to helping the homeless?
+Why did the SoupMan - David Timothy, the founder of SoupMobile - devote his life to feeding the homeless & needy children?